gmeyer24/HW09-Node.js--Professional-README-Generator/README.md

 ### Command-line Steps after Installation
 1. Open the terminal
-2. In the command-line enter 'npm index.js'
+2. In the command-line enter 'node index.js'
 3. In the command-line enter responses to all of the prompts
 4. README is generated